 - Consider both qualitative and quantitative data when assessing candidates.
 Quickly sorting through a pile of resumes by skimming for certain criteria will not expedite the hiring process.
 Surprisingly, taking in more data about your top candidates may actually lead to a faster hiring process.
 When you know what you want and who your students need and use that information effectively, the hiring process becomes more efficient!

-Mistake #5 Overlooking the Safety and Security of Technology
+Mistake #5 Overlooking the Safety and Security of School Technology

 The modern classroom is a blend of traditional and digital tools to instruct today’s students.
 Digital education is crucial to prepare students for the modern workplace.
 A complicated infrastructure of servers, racks and cords upholds this practice.
 Unfortunately, many schools are failing to ensure the data centers that uphold the tech are capable and secure.